-PART V: DIVIDEND POLICY
+3 DIVIDEND POLICY

 We have never paid or declared any cash dividends, and we do not anticipate paying any cash dividends in the foreseeable future.
-All of our new ordinary shares will have the same dividend rights as all of our outstanding ordinary shares.
+All of our outstanding Securities will have the same dividend rights.
 We intend to retain all available funds and any future earnings to fund the development and expansion of our business.

-Under Dutch law (Section 2:105 paragraph 2 of the DCC), a Dutch European public company with limited liability (Societas Europaea or SE) may only pay dividends if the shareholders' equity (eigen vermogen) exceeds the sum of the paid-up and called-up share capital plus the reserves required to be maintained by Dutch law or our Articles of Association.
+Under Dutch law, a Dutch European public company with limited liability (Societas Europaea or SE) may only pay dividends if the shareholders' equity (eigen vermogen) exceeds the sum of the paid-up and called-up share capital plus the reserves required to be maintained by Dutch law or our Articles of Association.
 Subject to such restrictions, any future determination to pay dividends would be at the discretion of the shareholders at our General Meeting.

 If we complete our redomiciliation, under Belgian law, a Belgian European public company with limited liability (Societas Europaea or SE) may pay dividends only up to an amount equal to the excess of the shareholders' equity over the sum of (i) paid-up or called-up share capital, and (ii) reserves not available for distribution pursuant to law or the Belgian Articles of Association, based on the most recent statutory audited financial statements, prepared in accordance with Belgian GAAP.
 Under Belgian law, prior to distributing dividends, we must allocate an amount of 5% of our annual net profit on an unconsolidated basis to a legal reserve in our unconsolidated financial statements until such reserve equals 10% of our share capital.
 Subject to such restrictions, any future determination to pay dividends would be at the discretion of the shareholders at our General Meeting.
+If Belgian corporate law is amended, these and/or other provisions may contain similar restrictions.
+See also Part 14 "Description of Share Capital and Group Structure Upon Completion of Our Redomiciliation."

-PART VI: CAPITALIZATION AND INDEBTEDNESS
+4 CAPITALIZATION AND INDEBTEDNESS

-The table below sets forth our capitalization and indebtedness as of March 31, 2017 on:
+The table below sets forth our capitalization and indebtedness as of 31 December 2017 on an actual basis: